Course Outline

 2

-Oral communication skills appropriate for the audience.
+Oral and multimodal communication skills appropriate for the audience.

 1